ADSA-UIUC/intro-to-machine-learning/README.md

-# ADSA Fall 2017 Workshop: Python Series: Introduction to Machine Learning
+# ADSA Fall 2017 Workshop: Python Series - Introduction to Machine Learning
 Intro to Machine Learning using Jupyter/IPython notebook for the Association of Data Science and Analytics at UIUC.

 ## Please sign in using the following link: